 Or do I have to do it again for every recording?

 Learn how to export GSR data recorded by Tobii Pro Lab.

 Learn how to use the gaze spot meter feature during a Pro Glasses 2 recording

 Blinking is most often an involuntary act of shutting and opening the eyelid.
 In this page we will look at the consequences of blinking on your eye tracking data.

-The exact WLAN range of the Tobii Pro Glasses 2 depends on the hardware you use and in which environment you are using it.
+The exact WLAN range of the Tobii Pro Glasses 2 depends on the hardware you use and the environment you are using it in.